ShenzhenDecoded

 • Foreign cards = mostly don't work at point-of-sale

 Before you start: download Alipay and WeChat while you still have normal internet — the setup works fine outside China.
-Once you cross the border, you will want a data connection and possibly a VPN for Google, WhatsApp, and other blocked services.
+Once you cross the border, you will want a data connection and possibly a VPN for China to reach Google, WhatsApp, and other blocked services.
 (Some eSIMs bypass the firewall on their own — check the eSIM guide.)

 How do I set up Alipay as a foreigner?